ypicard/food-slacking-app/README.md

 ### Todos

- - Add more food providers
  - Add a return button in each menu
- - Add Foodora, Ubereats, Deliveroo, Chaud chaud chaud, Pickles
+ - Add Chaud chaud chaud, Pickles, FoodCheri

 License
 ----